Gcina Zondi - Chief Executive

 Lelo is the founding Chief Executive Officer of Ata Capital, an investment management company managing over R1billion in private equity funds.
 Prior to his current position, he was Head of Debt Capital Markets at Deutsche Bank AG, Johannesburg Branch.
 He graduated at the University of Cape Town where he obtained a BSc.
 Engineering (Hons).
 He has a Financial Risk Manager designation from the Global Association of Risk Professionals.

 He began his career with Rand Merchant Bank (RMB) as a Transactor in Debt Capital Markets.
 He later became a Transactor in Acquisition and Leveraged Finance where he focused specifically on Private Equity firms, providing debt and quasi-equity structuring and financing solutions for their acquisitions.
-While at RMB, he was appointed as Executive Assistant to the Chief Executive Officers of FirstRand and FirstRand Bank.
+While at RMB, he served as Executive Assistant to the Chief Executive Officers of FirstRand and FirstRand Bank.